 - You can continue developing programs using the Easytrieve format.
 The only thing that changes is JCL.
 That is, you use the Migration Utility translator and COBOL compiler in the place of Easytrieve.
 You can maintain the program source in Easytrieve format. - You can convert the Easytrieve programs to PEngiBAT or COBOL.
 You can convert existing and newly developed programs.
 After converting, you maintain COBOL code or enjoy the power of PEngiBAT.

 If you do not own Easytrieve you can use Migration Utility and enjoy the benefits without ever purchasing Easytrieve.

-What is supported Migration Utility converts standard Easytrieve batch programs.
-It supports VSAM, QSAM, SAM, SQL/DB2, tape files and unit record devices.
+What is supported

+Migration Utility converts standard Easytrieve batch programs.
+It supports VSAM, QSAM, SAM, SQL/DB2, DLI/IMS, tape files, and unit record devices.
 It also supports the Easytrieve Macro Language and COPY directive.
-In most instances there will be no changes required to your existing Easytrieve programs.
+In most instances no changes will be required to your existing Easytrieve programs.